stackhpc/ansible-slurm-appliance/README.md

 # StackHPC Slurm Appliance

 This repository contains playbooks and configuration to define a Slurm-based HPC environment including:
-- A Centos 8 and OpenHPC v2-based Slurm cluster.
+- A Rocky Linux 8 and OpenHPC v2-based Slurm cluster.
 - Shared fileystem(s) using NFS (with servers within or external to the cluster).
 - Slurm accounting using a MySQL backend.
 - A monitoring backend using Prometheus and ElasticSearch.